Tax Compliance and Planning · · 17 min read

 • Marketing costs

-These can all be subtracted from your taxable earnings.
+These can all be subtracted from your taxable income.
 For instance, if you’re dining out for work, you can deduct 50% of those meal costs, as long as they’re for a valid business purpose.
 And don’t forget about equipment!
 If you buy something new, you might be able to take advantage of a Section 179 deduction, letting you deduct the full amount in the year you buy it.
 That can really help lower your taxable income.

 The center shows the main goal of optimizing taxes, while the branches illustrate different ways to achieve this, including specific expenses you can deduct and the importance of managing your withholding.